 How can I make the most of my visit?
 The Guggenheim offers a variety of tours, free with admission.
 The institution’s app offers multilingual guides featuring exhibitions, collections and the building’s history.

 Can you recommend some exhibits?
 The permanent collection shows the 20th century’s revolution in painting, as artists embraced abstraction and impressionism.
-Be sure to visit the Kandinsky Gallery, dedicated to the work of the abstract artist .
+Be sure to visit the Guggenheim Collection, dedicated to the museum's extensive permanent collection.

 Is there anywhere to eat?
-The Guggenheim houses two restaurants: The Wright, named for the building’s architect, and Cafe 3, a less formal space, located next to the Kandinsky Gallery.
+The Guggenheim houses two restaurants: The Wright, named for the building’s architect, and Cafe 3, a less formal space, located on the third floor.

 - Kid Friendly